 With the Google Ads reporting tool, you can see stats exclusive to your RSAs including top combinations, headlines and descriptions.
 To access this, go to Ads & extensions, add a filter for Ad types under Attributes, and select RSA.

-Automation is something we’re seeing more frequently in the Google Ads platform, from performance max campaigns and smart campaigns, to automated bidding and now Google sunsetting ETAs and favouring RSAs.
-Ultimately AI is streamlining paid advertising, making it more accessible and easier to use but on the flip side we lose some control and metrics to report on.
-For now testing automation and collecting data is the key to optimising any Google Ads account.
+Automation is something we’re seeing more frequently in the Google Ads platform, from performance max campaigns and smart campaigns, to automated bidding - and now Google sunsetting ETAs and favouring RSAs.
+Ultimately AI is streamlining paid advertising, making it more accessible and easier to use - but we do lose some control and metric to report on.
+For now, testing automation and collecting data is the key to optimising any Google Ads account.

 Keeping up with the constantly changing Google Ads platform can be frustrating.
-If you need an audit of your Google Ads account or advice for managing the transition to RSAs we can help - Get in touch.
+If you need any help updating your Google Ads account or advice for managing the transition to RSAs we can help - Get in touch.